Why you and your puppy need to head to school

 - We also limit the age of the puppies, to both ensure that they experience the joy of puppy school during their socialisation period, but also to ensure that all participants are at a similar age and size.
 This makes the puppy play sessions a safe and enjoyable experience.

-- Free ongoing training advice from our nursing team
+Free ongoing training advice from our experienced nursing team

-Your puppy is invited to three play sessions (the humans are unable to attend during lockdown)
+Your puppy is invited to three training and socialisation sessions